Chapter 11 - Whidbey Island

 The Bubble Bursts (2001)

 Throughout its rapid rise, the Internet and all its parts were over hyped.
 Everyone sensed it.
-The financial community however was so keen on its promise they put huge amounts of money into sites like pets.com and other flash in the pan ideas.
+The financial community however was so keen on its promise that they put huge amounts of money into sites like pets.com and other flash in the pan ideas.

 The joke was that you could write up a business plan on the back of a paper bag and if it included some Internet strategy it would get funded.
 I had been through this before with Interactive Entertainment.
 Originally it was seen as a multi-media play with all kinds of different educational, training and gaming applications.
 Games were the only thing that really came out of it after all the effort.